traefik/traefik/docs/content/providers/kubernetes-ingress.md

 Furthermore, when this option is set to `true`, Traefik is not able to handle Ingresses with IngressClass references, therefore such Ingresses will be ignored.
+Please note that annotations are not affected by this option.

 ```yaml tab="File (YAML)"
 providers: